syncs-usyd/syncs-constitution/constitution.rst

    2. provide a written report to the Annual General Meeting;

-   3. plan the activities of the Society in consultation with the Executive; d. liaise with the Executive and any Subcommittees formed by the Society; and e. provide and ensure an appropriate handover, including all relevant documents and materials, to the following Executive.
+   3. plan the activities of the Society in consultation with the Executive;

+   4. liaise with the Executive and any Subcommittees formed by the Society; and

+   5. provide and ensure an appropriate handover, including all relevant documents and materials, to the following Executive.

 2. The Vice President will: